 By offering an online option, you’re providing maximum convenience, helping to nurture your parent-school relationships.

-Finally, newsletters are a great tool for capturing the interest of prospective families who may be interested in enrolling at your school.
+Finally, newsletters are a great tool for capturing the attention of prospective families who may be interested in enrolling at your school.

 What can be included in a school newsletter?

-You’re not alone if you find pulling together content for your newsletter challenging.
-Some newsletters may come together more easily than others.
+You’re not alone if you find pulling together content for your school newsletter challenging.
+Some may come together more easily than others.

-Ultimately, there are plenty of ways to refresh your newsletter to ensure it remains a successful communication tool for your school.
-Here are some of our favourite ideas to strengthen your newsletters:
+But there are plenty of ways to refresh your newsletter to ensure it remains a successful communication tool for your school.
+Here are some of our favourite ideas to strengthen your newsletters and improve parental engagement:

 1. Upcoming events and school activities